Childhood & Youth Studies and Criminology BA (Hons)

 Who will be teaching you

-Members of the Department of Social Sciences and the School of Law, Criminology and Policing are at the forefront of teaching, research and publication in a number of areas including safeguarding children and young people; childhood, youth and sexuality; the politics of childhood and young people’s rights; children and young people’s mental health; youth justice, law, criminology, human rights and social justice.
+Our staff team are at the forefront of teaching, research and publishing in a number of areas including safeguarding children and young people; childhood, youth and sexuality; the politics of childhood and young people’s rights; children and young people’s mental health; youth justice, law, criminology, human rights and social justice.
+Our strong levels of student support ensure your time with us is an enjoyable, rewarding experience, underpinned by the extensive research activity and field experience of our team.

 Your degree will be supplemented by a series of research seminars and other talks.
 These will feature academic staff and visiting guest speakers from a range of professions and organisations.